Linda Fiorentino: The Last Seduction and critical acclaim

-After having taken various roles she next received accolades for her performance in director John Dahl's 1994 neo noir film The Last Seduction, playing the murderous femme fatale, Bridget.
-Her performance won the New York Film Critics Circle Award for Best Actress and the London Film Critics' Circle Award for Actress of the Year, and was nominated for the BAFTA Award for Best Actress in a Leading Role.
-The film was shown on television prior its cinemic release, thus making her ineligible for an Oscar nomination.
-She followed this as the femme fatale in the 1995 erotic thriller Jade, a critical and box-office failure.
-She later worked again with Dahl on his film Unforgettable (1996).
+Her performance won Fiorentino the New York Film Critics Circle Award for Best Actress and the London Film Critics' Circle Award for Actress of the Year, and was nominated for the BAFTA Award for Best Actress in a Leading Role.
+Despite the critical acclaim, because the film was shown on television prior to its cinematic release, Fiorentino was ineligible for an Oscar nomination.